 1. Title Tag: The title tag represents the name of your website when it appears in Search Engine Results Pages (SERPs).
 It is that blue clickable font you see at the top of your website that shows the title tag.
 Keep your website content in mind.
 There should not be more than 30-40 characters in a sentence.

 2. Alt tag: A tag that identifies an image is used as an alt attribute since Google cannot understand an image without one.
-It is important to include keywords that relate to the content of your website in these tags.
+It is essential to include keywords related to the content of your website in these tags.

-3. Meta descriptions: Meta descriptions serve as a summary of your website, and they are a great opportunity to get your website in front of the most viewers.
+3. Meta descriptions: Meta descriptions serve as a summary of your website, and they are an excellent opportunity to get your website in front of the most viewers.
 There are 70-80 characters that can be used to conclude the paragraph, which should also include keywords and URLs.

-4. Canonical Tag: Tags such as this tell search engines which version of a page should be indexed since it indicates what version it is.
+4. Canonical Tag: Tags like this inform search engines which version of a page to index, as they indicate the specific version.
 It is important for pages with duplicate content.

-5. Robots Meta Tag: This tag tells search engines which pages to crawl and which to ignore.
-It is useful for pages that should not be indexed, such as login pages or duplicate content.
+5. Robots Meta Tag: This tag instructs search engines on which pages to crawl and which to exclude.
+It is helpful for pages that should not be indexed, such as login pages or duplicate content.

 10. Website Security

-It is important to prioritize website security, particularly using the most secure HTTPS protocol.
-This means your website encrypts your website’s data every time users interact with it, preventing personal data breaches.
+It is essential to prioritize website security, particularly by using the most secure HTTPS protocol.
+This means that your website encrypts its data every time users interact with it, preventing personal data breaches.

 The easiest way to achieve this is by installing an SSL certificate on your website.
-The padlock symbol in the address bar will let visitors know that your website has SSL certification, thereby increasing their trust in it.
+The padlock symbol in the address bar indicates that your website has an SSL certificate, thereby increasing visitors’ trust in it.

-Google crawls your external links and wants you to steer users away from potentially dangerous sites on your website, so make sure that all external links point to secure sites.
-It’s important to put your website security in the first place to ensure a safe and seamless user experience on the site.
+Google crawls your external links and wants you to steer users away from potentially dangerous sites on your website.
+Therefore, ensure that all external links point to secure sites.
+It’s essential to prioritize your website’s security to provide a safe and seamless user experience.

 Conclusion

-In the bottom line, you will need to be patient and commit to monitoring and making adjustments over time even if you are confident in your SEO abilities.
-If you are creating a new webpage for your target audience or improving your web content, keep these 10 Google ranking factors in mind.
+Ultimately, you will need to be patient and commit to monitoring and making adjustments over time, even if you are confident in your SEO abilities.
+If you’re creating a new webpage for your target audience or improving your web content, consider the following 10 Google ranking factors.

 Plan, create, and publish content with these Google ranking factors in mind, and you will appear at the top of the search engine results page more often.
-If you are not sure how to implement or optimize your site for Google ranking factors, hire SEO experts from a reputed digital marketing agency.
+If you‘re unsure how to implement or optimize your site for Google ranking factors, consider hiring SEO experts from a reputable digital marketing agency.